mxc42/starter_indicator_docs/setup.md

 # Computer

-To operate, use a micro USB cable to connect the transmitter to the computer used for timing.
+To operate, use a micro USB cable to connect the base to the computer used for timing.
 The device should show up as a COM port in Windows Device Manager.
 Drivers will automatically install on Windows 10/11, you may need to install drivers manually if you are on Windows 7/8 - [Adafruit Feather Drivers](https://github.com/adafruit/Adafruit_Windows_Drivers/releases).

 Download [simple_redlight.lss](simple_redlight.lss) to your system's Lynx directory.

 Once you have the lss file copied and the device shows up in Device Manager, open FinishLynx and create a new scoreboard for the device.
 FinishLynx must be opened after the device is attached.
 If FinishLynx was running before attaching the device, you must close and reopen FinishLynx.
+You may also have to close and reopen FinishLynx after creating the new scoreboard.

 Scoreboard settings should use the COM port corresponding to the device as shown in Device Manager.